 The Burka Experience – Understanding the Women Behind the Scarves

 From the time I was a kid until into my early 20s, there were moments when I spent more hours of the day in my bikini than dressed in clothes.
 From L.A. to Puerto Vallarta to San Diego and Barcelona, my homes have always been close to an ocean or the sea (so…bikini, bikini, bikini).
 On top of that, Dad had a boat and we spent lots of time at the Colorado River when I was small and then I bought a jet ski during uni so my girlfriends and I went camping at the river every other weekend.
 The fact that I come from and have only lived in cities where people enjoy showing skin and showing off their bodies has made moving to Bangalore quite interesting.
-This is neither right or wrong nor good or bad…it’s just different.
-This shift from living in the land of bikinis and bare skin to covering up as much skin as possible is the foundation for my outright fascination with the conservative dress of the women in India.
+This is neither right or wrong nor good or bad…it’s just different. http://frazerllp.com/?_hsenc=p2ANqtz--4ukjfj_sYLLpYdx_8HF8B

 In the past I had only seen traditional Muslim women at airports during transit or while on holiday in Morocco, Tunisia or Turkey.
-I hadn’t had the opportunity to make friends with or work alongside traditional Muslim women before moving here to Bangalore and I’m so fortunate that my world is opening up for me in these ways that I never imagined.
-In my normal everyday life I can go for days without seeing another white face, so it is understandable that seeing such a large number of Muslim women on a daily basis has made me more and more curious about the hijab or burka and the role it plays in their day-to-day routine.
+I hadn’t had the opportunity to make friends with or work alongside traditional Muslim women before moving here to Bangalore and I’m so fortunate that my world is opening up for me in these ways that I never imagined. http://foundationmedix.com/free-install-constructy/?comment=It's really very complex in this busy life to listen news on TV, therefore I simply use internet for that purpose, In my normal everyday life I can go for days without seeing another white face, so it is understandable that seeing such a large number of Muslim women on a daily basis has made me more and more curious about the hijab or burka and the role it plays in their day-to-day routine.

 So I decided to stop wondering and start investigating.